vene/vene.github.io/content/blog/mirror.md

 motivated to delve deeper and explore how PG and REP relate, despite seeming so different.

-## Generalizing the projected gradient method with divergences
+# Generalizing the projected gradient method with divergences.
 In the projected gradient method, we take unconstrained steps, which might take us outside of $\mathcal{X}$, and then move the solution back to $\mathcal{X}$ by
 projection: